 Upward and Downward Transitions

 Your voice aid for upward transitions—walk to trot or canter, or trot to canter—can be reinforced by the whip.
 For some horses it will only take a wave of the whip, others may need the lash to be popped.
 This is done by flicking the whip sharply—you may need to practice perfecting this before you try lunging.

 For downward transitions—trot to walk, walk to halt, canter to walk, or trot to halt—many people lower the tip of the whip to the ground.
 At no time does the whip ever touch the horse.

 Halt the Horse

 When you ask your horse to halt, it should stay out on the circle and wait for you to approach.
 Some people like the horse to come to them when called.
 If you do this, gather the lunge line up so it doesn't drag on the ground as the horse approaches.

 Halt and Change Direction

-Ask your horse to change direction by asking it to halt, step backwards asking it to turn, change your whip and line hands and send the horse off in the opposite direction.
-This will take some practice for you to get coordinated and your horse to understand what you are asking.
-Very soon, you will not have to ask the horse to halt, but be able to change direction in one fluid motion at a walk or trot.
+Ask your horse to change direction: ask it to halt, step backward, and turn.
+Then change your whip and line hands and send the horse off in the opposite direction.
+This will take some practice for you to become coordinated in the movement and your horse to understand what you are asking.
+Very soon, you will not have to ask the horse to halt but be able to change direction in one fluid motion at a walk or trot.

-The faster your horse is going the larger the circle needs to be.
-This can be done by letting out more line.
-Lunging on a small circle can be very hard on a horse's legs, so increase the work gradually so the horse can become supple, fit and balanced without strain.
+The faster your horse is going, the larger the circle needs to be.
+You can do this by letting out more line.
+Lunging on a small circle can be very hard on a horse's legs, so increase the work gradually for the horse to become supple, fit, and balanced without strain.